appernetic/appernetic-hugo-project/content/post/use-live-chat-to-beat-the-competition.md

 ## What customer support tools should I use?
 To find the right app for customer support can be a time-consuming and overwhelming task.
 When making your decision, you have to consider if you need all these support tools: team inbox, knowledge base, ticket system, help desk, help center, portal, forum, community wiki, social media integration, live chat, phone, and mobile support.

-I found hundreds and hundreds of tools and endless of ways to integrate them with the help of Zapier or Sameroom.io.
+When I started to search for tools I found hundreds and hundreds of them and endless of ways to integrate them with the help of Zapier or Sameroom.io.
 I could set up webhooks and open tubes and portals between them.
 I could customize so that we had a live chat that triggered a persistent HipChat room  or created a ticket when someone mentioned the keyword bug in a tweet.
 We could easily build a custom Live Chat that used Moxtra (but we found the metaphor pärm a bit strange).

 For us, this was the second or third evaluation of our customer support.
 In the past, we have tried JivoChat, Slack, Gitter, GitHub Issues, Trello, FreshDesk and LiveChat 24-7.
 They all have their shortcomings and we have got no interaction and feedback from any visitors in any of these tools.